Register for

 3. Consider your budget.

 Private schools will vary in cost depending on a number of factors: day or boarding, the size of the school, the level of additional services and extracurricular activities.
 Determine your financial situation and how much you are willing to spend.
-More information on money matters.
+We have more information on paying for school.

 4. Read school profiles and check out school websites.